 \subsection{Classical Cryptographic Primitives built on top of QKD networks}

-QKD networks as the one developed within {\sc SECOQC} can be considered, from the application point of view, as a ``new security infrastructure''; we also believe that it can be interesting to consider such networks from a purely theoretical point of view, as ``new cryptographic primitives'', allowing the distribution of unconditionally secure keys, among a network of trusted centres connected by QKD links.
+QKD networks operated with trusted repeaters can be deployed today and can therefore be considered as a new security infrastructure.
+We believe that it could be fruitful to also consider such networks from a purely theoretical point of view, as ``new cryptographic primitives'', allowing the establishment of unconditionally secure keys, among a network of trusted centers connected by QKD links.

-It seems indeed natural to examine what new classical cryptographic protocols could be built on top of such networks, beyond global pair-wise Key Distribution.
-As already proposed by Louis Salvail in \cite{DSEC17}, such QKD networks could be, in the bounded quantum-storage model \cite{SalvailBounded}, combined with Oblivious Transfer in order to allow unconditionally secure multi-party computations.
+It seems interesting to examine what new classical cryptographic protocols could be built on top of such networks, beyond global pair-wise key establishment.
+As already proposed in \cite{DSEC17} in the framework of the bounded quantum-storage model \cite{SalvailBounded}, QKD networks could be combined with Oblivious Transfer in order to allow unconditionally secure multi-party computations.
 One can also study the efficiency of secret sharing schemes over such new cryptographic infrastructure.
-An important work has already been lead on that topic (totally independently from QKD networks considerations) \cite{DarcoRobust, Darco2004, Darco2006, DW02, DDWY93}

-This work strikingly seems to fit with the unconditional security offered by QKD networks, and powerful information-theoretic tools have been developed to guarantee the security of such networks even when some fraction of the network nodes are corrupted.
+Important work has already been done on that topic (totally independently from QKD networks considerations) \cite{DarcoRobust, Darco2006, DW02, DDWY93}.
+This work strikingly fits with the unconditional security offered by QKD networks, and powerful information-theoretic tools have been developed to guarantee the security of such networks even when some fraction of the network nodes are corrupted.
 We believe that this opens promising research perspectives in the domain of unconditionally secure networks.